Business Risks

 Overview of Risk

-A large-scale disaster or pandemic could have a significant adverse effect on the group's operating results and financial condition.
+Physical damage caused by a large-scale natural disaster, including earthquakes, tsunamis, typhoons, and floods, or a pandemic, such as COVID-19, could have a significant adverse effect on the group's operating results and financial condition.
 Adverse effects could include interrupted operation of the group's factories, research laboratories, business sites, or other facilities, loss of human resources, delays in the development of new products due to suspended clinical trials in the Pharmaceutical Business, decline in product sales due to inability to appropriately provide treatments to patients, and decline in sales of products in the Nutraceutical Business and other segments due to reduced consumption.

 Countermeasures